 - Priming Sugar

 You can also get most of these supplies all at once by buying a beer brewing kit.

 Once you have your materials gathered, you can begin your brew.
 If you’re not using speciality grains in your beer, you can skip to the next step.

-If you are using specialty grains, the first thing you need to do is place them in a grain bag and tie the bag shut.
+If you are using specialty grains, the first thing you need to do is place them in a mesh bag and tie the bag shut.
 Heat a few quarts of water in your brew kettle to 160°F (71°C), then turn off the heat.
 Add your grain bag, cover with the kettle lid, and let everything steep for 30 minutes.

 After 30 minutes, remove the grain bag and discard.

 Important: Never allow your specialty grains to boil when you are extract brewing.
 This will release excess tannins—polyphenol compounds that can add astringency, bitterness, and haze to your beer—and potentially ruin your brew.
 All beer contains tannins, but you definitely want to keep them to a minimum.